MajesticMullet/chatBoot/README.md

 _Tokenise_ helps separate the text data into fragments into smaller readable chunks.

 _corpus_ in linguistics this is a large and structured set of texts used to do statistical analysis and hypothesis testing, checking occurrences or validating linguistic rules within a specific language territory.
+_phoneme_ (linguistics) perceptually distinct sound in a language that distinguishes one word from another. e.g. p, b and d in pat, bat and bad
+_morpheme_ breaking up words into smaller meaningful sections like incoming = in-come-ing

 ## Possible frameworks / APIs